tvrfan/EEC-IV-disassembler/README.md

 early releases of SAD versions for testing - probably stable, but not guaranteed.

 Version.txt	Short description of bugs fixed and changes made for each version

+NEW VERSION '5 ALPHA' RELEASED.
+READ note first before using.